Q: Is the Spring 2022 IEP meeting online?

 NC State has emergency resources available to under-resourced students affected by COVID-19.
 Visit Pack Essentials for more information.

-A: Class will be much like it was in the classrooms at the IEP.
-When learning another language, interaction is most important, so expect to be speaking in your classes.
-As always, you will:
+A: Online classes have become more common during the global pandemic.
+The IEP continues to use the video conferencing software Zoom as a virtual classroom.
+When learning another language, interaction is most important, so expect to be speaking in your online classes.
+In your Zoom classes, you will:

-- engage in other learning tasks assigned by your instructor and
+- engage in learning tasks assigned by your instructor

 - Your instructor will use Moodle Announcements and Gmail to communicate with you.
-More than ever, you must check your email several times throughout the day; you are responsible for all information sent to you via Moodle Announcements or Gmail.
-As always, check your Moodle pages to view all homework assignments, assessments, grades, class resources and, of course, announcements posted by your instructors.
+You should check your email several times throughout the day and are responsible for all information sent to you via Moodle Announcements or Gmail.
+At the start of the semester, students learn how to find all homework assignments, assessments, grades, class resources and, of course, announcements posted by your instructors.

-- Students will have the same class schedule as they did before spring break.
-You will be expected to log in to your classes at the normal start time.
+- Students use a weekly class schedule and are expected to log in to classes at the scheduled start time for each class.

-- First, remember that you are technically “in class,” so be sure to only say and do things in the Zoom classroom that would be appropriate to say or do in the IEP classroom.
+- Since you are technically “in class,” you are expected to say and do things in the Zoom classroom that would be appropriate to say or do in an in-person IEP classroom.

-- Please use the “chat” function on Zoom to communicate with instructors, and, when allowed, with your fellow students.
+- You are expected to use the various Zoom functions to communicate with instructors, and, when allowed, with your fellow students.

 - You are in your IEP class – the only difference is that the class is online.

-- Instructors will be dressing and acting as they always do.
-They will expect the same of all students in their class.
+- Instructors dress and act as if they are in a regular.
+They expect the same of all students in their class.

 - Present yourself in a manner that is respectful to instructors and fellow students – as you dress at the IEP.